 If you’re an investor who can deduct the Traditional IRA from their income taxes because you fall under the income limitations and haven’t saved that much for your retirement as of yet, the Traditional IRA may be the better choice.
 That is because your in-retirement tax rate is apt to be lower than your current tax rate (while working) and that contribution and deduction is worth more to your finances now rather than later.

 Not necessarily.
-Your tax free ride will only hold if the money you used to open the Traditional account remains in cash only before the conversion (where it was exempted from taxes).
+Your tax-free ride will only hold if the money you used to open the Traditional account remains in cash only before the conversion (where it was exempted from taxes).
 If it wasn’t, and you have substantial Traditional IRA assets that have never been taxed, you may find that your backdoor account will be partially or even completely subject to income taxes upon withdrawal.

-7. You forgot about your spouse
+7. Don’t forget about your spouse

 You would be shocked to learn how many non-earning spouses never have any IRA accounts set up for them.
 If you earn enough money to fund both your own and your spouse’s accounts, you can do so perfectly legally by setting up two accounts when filing jointly.
-Don’t miss this opportunity to maximize the earning and tax advantages of a spousal account even for a non-working spouse.

-10. You thought of your 401k plan as “mad money”
+10. Don’t think of your 401(k) plan as “mad money”